 Reserve your spot in advance.
-While sometimes the need to board your pet may come last minute, if you have advanced notice of your trip be sure to schedule your pets stay at the boarder in plenty of time so you can double check that your dog and or cat has everything they need before you go.
+While sometimes the need to leave Sarasota and to board your pet may come last minute, if you have advanced notice of your trip be sure to schedule your pets stay at the boarder in plenty of time so you can double check that your dog and or cat has everything they need before you go.
 You can also prepare important information such as emergency contact info for an extra feeling of security.

 Boarding a pet can be hard for some pet owners too, but knowing that your pet is being looked after by dedicated staff in a spacious facility of a veterinary practice can bring a great deal of peace of mind about your pet's experience.
 If any injury or illness does occur while you are gone, a veterinarian is already there to help.
 To set up your boarding schedule or to visit one of our facilities contact us at (941) 366-1222.